Kleponaeru/Comics-API/README.md

-# 📚 Cuymanga API
+# 📚 Comic API - Cuymanga API

-CuymangaAPI is a REST API that scrapes data from **Komikindo2.com**, built for learning and exploration purposes.
+CuymangaAPI is a REST API that scrapes data from **Komikindo**, built for learning and exploration purposes.

 ---